Determination of $|V_{cb}|$ using $B\to D\ell\nu_\ell$ Decays at Belle II: Results

 The fitted distributions in $(w, \cos\theta_{BY})$ bins are shown in Fig.~\ref{fig:postfit} for each of the four samples.
 The lower panel indicates the compatibility of the data with the post-fit model normalized by the statistical uncertainty.
 The goodness of fit, measured using $\chi^2$ per degree of freedom, is $335.4 / 318 = 1.05$, corresponding to a $p$-value of $24\%$.

 The resulting central values of $\Delta\Gamma/\Delta w$, their uncertainties and their correlation coefficients are shown in Table~\ref{tab:dGdw}.
 The total fitted signal yields are listed in Table~\ref{tab:BR}.
 The individual differential decay rates in each subsample are shown in Table~\ref{tab:dGdwsubsamples}.
 The numerical values with full precision and the full covariance matrices are available on HEPData~\cite{hepdata.153613}.
-The differential rate for the neutral mode is corrected for long-distance QED effects, Eq. \eqref{eq:fitdgdw}, with $\delta^0_C = 0.023\times (-0.09 \pm 0.94)$ as determined from the fit.

 The signal branching fractions are obtained in each sub-sample by summing the differential decay widths over \( w \), multiplied by the bin widths and the corresponding \( B \) meson lifetime.
 Uncertainties and correlations among the yields are propagated using multivariate Gaussian resampling based on the full covariance matrix.
 After averaging over lepton flavors, we find